Fluorouracil (5-FU) for pancreatic cancer

-You will have your chemotherapy as an outpatient in the chemotherapy unit at the hospital, which means you will go in for treatment, but won’t need to stay overnight.
+You will have your chemotherapy at the hospital as an outpatient.
+This means that you will go into the hospital for treatment, but won’t need to stay overnight.

 Common side effects

-- Loose watery poo (diarrhoea).
-If you have diarrhoea, make sure you drink plenty of fluids.
-If you have diarrhoea more than four times a day, tell your doctor or nurse.
-They may give you medication to control it, or reduce the dose of your chemotherapy drug in future cycles.
+Runny poo (diarrhoea).
+If you have diarrhoea, make sure you drink lots of water.
+If you have it more than four times a day, tell your chemotherapy team.
+They can give you medicines to control it.
+Read our tips on coping with diarrhoea.

-- Loss of appetite.
+Loss of appetite.
 During your treatment you may not feel like eating, and you may start to lose weight.
 Try to eat small meals often.
-If your appetite doesn’t improve after a few days, let your doctor or dietitian know.
-Read more about loss of appetite.
+If your appetite doesn’t get better after a few days, let your doctor or dietitian know.
+Read our tips on dealing with a loss of appetite.

-- Sore hands and feet.
-5-FU can cause soreness, redness and peeling on the palms of your hands and soles of your feet red and sore, and your skin may start to peel or blister.
+Sore hands and feet.
+Fluorouracil can make the palms of your hands and the soles of your feet red and sore, and your skin may start to peel or blister.
 Your skin might also look shiny, feel tight and crack around the fingertips.
-Your doctor or nurse may prescribe a vitamin or creams before starting chemotherapy to help with this.
-Keeping your hands and feet cool can also help.
-The soreness usually gets better after your chemotherapy ends.
+Your doctor or nurse may give you a vitamin or creams to help with this.
+The soreness normally gets better when your chemotherapy finishes.

 Less common side effects

 - Eye problems.
-5-FU may cause sore or watery eyes.Tell your nurse or doctor if this happens, as they may need to give you some eye drops.
+Fluorouracil can cause sore, itchy or watery eyes.Tell your doctor or nurse if this happens, as they may need to give you some eye drops.
 Some people get blurred vision, but this is less common.

 - Skin changes.
-Your skin may darken or be more sensitive to the sun.
-Use a high factor sun cream if you’re going outside.
-Let your doctor or nurse know about any skin changes.
+Fluorouracil can make your skin darken or become more sensitive to the sun.
+Use a high factor sun cream if you are going outside.
+These changes normally get better when your treatment finishes.

-- Risk of a blood clot.
-5-FU can increase the risk of a blood clot forming in a vein (thrombosis), although this is very rare.
-If you have pain or swelling in one of your legs or arm, or are very short of breath, call your chemotherapy team straight away.
-Or phone an ambulance or the emergency contact number that you will have been given immediately.
-A blood clot needs to be treated straight away.
+- Risk of a blood clot in a vein.
+Fluorouracil can increase your risk of a blood clot in a vein, but this is not very common.
+If you have any pain or swelling in one of your arms or legs, or you feel very short of breath, call your chemotherapy team straight away.
+Or phone an ambulance.
+A blood clot is serious if it isn’t treated.